Continuing healthcare

 The occupational therapist can provide solutions such as:

-The occupational therapist will work alongside your adult social care assessment and support planning process.
+The occupational therapist will use your adult care assessment and help with the planning process.

 They can also link with family, school, social work, health, and other professionals to share assessment information.